Tokyo's 8 best kaiten-zushi spots — locals' picks with Google Maps, official sites, and Japanese reviews. Plates from ¥110, English menus, no waits.

 - Soy sauce goes on the fish, not the rice (dip fish-side down)

-- Pickled ginger (gari) is a palate cleanser between different fish, not a topping
+- Pickled ginger (gari) is a palate cleanser between fish, not a topping

 For a deeper dive, our complete sushi etiquette guide for tourists covers everything you need to know.